CPQE/Network-Automation/README.md

-This is where I'll store some stuff for ECE 456 at CSU and other cool networking labs and projects.
+Based on ECE 456 at Colorado State University, this repository contains network automation projects primarily built in Rust and C.